jafari-dev/oop-expert-with-typescript/Documentations/3 - SOLID/02 - Single Responsibility.md

     this.preferredLanguage = language;
   }

-  public toggleNotifications(): void {
+  public getProfile() {
-    this.receiveNotifications = !this.receiveNotifications;
+    return {
+      email: this.email,
+      bio: this.bio,
+      theme: this.theme,
+      preferredLanguage: this.preferredLanguage,
+    };
   }
 }
 ```